-- Keep the temperatures below 85-degrees Fahrenheit.
+- Keep the temperatures below 85 degrees Fahrenheit.

 - Maintain a consistent watering schedule.

-- Avoid suddenly moving the plant's location as that could impact its accustomed light or temperature.
+- Avoid suddenly moving the plant's location, as that could impact its accustomed light or temperature.

 - Do not repot an orchid that is in bloom.

-Know that blooms will wilt and fall off the orchid.
+After the bloom cycle is over, the blooms will wilt and fall off the orchid.
 The spike may turn brown.
 Once-glossy leaves may lose luster, and mature leaves may turn yellow.

 The orchid may not look healthy, but it is.
 It is simply in a natural resting period.
 This dormancy puts the orchid in rebuilding mode.
 During this time, it is strengthening its root system to grow new leaves.
 In a few months, the orchid will be ready for the next growth burst and bloom cycle.

 Eventually, the orchid's roots will outgrow its pot.
 Or the natural potting medium will break down between your fingers.
 Old mix retains more moisture over time.
 This increases the chance for the orchid to become waterlogged, so the roots may begin to rot.